octo-technology/OpenTezos/docs/ligo/examples.md

 ## Second contract - Advisor

 Remember that the `advisor` contract can be invoked to request the value of the fund from the `indice` contract (via a transaction).
-The `indice` contract receives the request (transaction) and will send back the requested value.
-When the `advisor` contract receives the fund value, it can apply the "algorithm" to check that it is worth investing!
+The `indice` contract receives the request transaction and will send back the requested value.
+When the `advisor` contract receives the fund value, it can apply the _algorithm_ to check that it is worth investing.

 ### Defining storage and entrypoints

 In a new file called `advisor_types.ligo` we define:
 - `advisorStorage` which is a record type containing three fields:
-    - `indiceAddress` of type `address` to communicate with the indice contract.
+    - `indiceAddress` of type `address` to communicate with the `indice` contract.
-    - `algorithm` takes an `int` as a parameter and returns a `bool`, depending on the business logic.
+    - `algorithm` that takes an `int` as a parameter and returns a `bool`, depending on the business logic.
-    - `result` is `True` if the investor should invest and `False` otherwise.
+    - `result` that is `True` if the investor should invest and `False` otherwise.
 - `advisorEntrypoints` that determines how the contract will be invoked:
     - By receiving an integer value from another contract's storage with `ReceiveValue of int`.
     - By requesting this value with `sendValue of unit`.
     - By modifying the algorithm that computes the worth of the investment with `ChangeAlgorithm of advisorAlgo`.
-- `advisorFullReturn`that determines the return type of the main function.
+- `advisorFullReturn` that determines the return type of the main function.

 ```js
 //advisor_types.ligo